 GRAND RAPIDS, Mich.
-(WOOD) — Al and Joy Walczak never once imaged that their piece of paradise on Grand Rapids’ West Side might harbor danger.
+(WOOD) — Al and Joy Walczak never once imagined that their piece of paradise on Grand Rapids’ West Side might harbor danger.

 “We’ve spent a lot of summers right here on the porch,” Joy Walczak reminisced recently.
 “It is ironic: We sat here last year thinking, ‘It’s so beautiful out here.
 Mosquitoes never bother us.’
 But apparently there was at least one.”